Skoda Kamiq SUV review

-Besides the styling, much of the Kamiq is shared with the Scala and other VW Group models.
+Besides the styling, many of the Kamiq's parts are shared with the Scala and other VW Group models.
 It sits on the same platform as the Volkswagen Polo and Skoda Scala, and uses a range of familiar engines.
-Most of the interior componentry isn’t new either, although the Kamiq was first in its class for offering wireless Apple CarPlay along with Android Auto.
+Most of the interior componentry isn’t new either, although the Kamiq was the first model in its class to offer wireless Apple CarPlay along with Android Auto.

-We certainly aren’t complaining about the shared parts in the Kamiq because there's a certain reassurance from the knowledge they're tried and tested across Skoda, Volkswagen and SEAT.
 As with the rest of the Skoda range, the interior feels solid and very well put together, so it should stand up to family life with ease.
 The controls are intuitive, while many of the bits you’ll touch are trimmed in leather or soft-touch materials for a more upmarket feel.

 One diesel and two petrol engines were available from launch, with the petrols the top sellers.
-Go for petrol and, for now, you get a 1.0-litre engine with either 94 or 113bhp, while the diesel was a familiar 1.6-litre engine with 113bhp, that has now been discontinued.
+Go for petrol and, for now, you get a 1.0-litre engine with either 94 or 109bhp, while the diesel was a familiar 1.6-litre engine with 113bhp, that has now been discontinued.
 A 148bhp 1.5-litre petrol engine, with cylinder-on-demand technology is also available, but after driving it in the UK, we think the 1.0-litre will be perfectly adequate for most drivers, while offering better value.
-Stick with this and the Kamiq will average around 45mpg, while the diesel can manage up to 56.5mpg.
+Stick with this and the Kamiq will average around 45mpg, not far off the diesel, which could manage up to 56.5mpg.